Ramanujan Bigraphs: Introduction

 Section \ref{sec:applications} ties everything together to construct explicit Ramanujan bigraphs, and some other applications.
-The results of Sections \ref{sec:local-rep} and \ref{section:automorphic} are used to show that congruence subgroups of the lattices constructed in Section \ref{sec:lattices} satisfy either Ramanujan, adj-Ramanujan, the or Sarnak-Xue density hypothesis.
+The results of Sections \ref{sec:local-rep} and \ref{section:automorphic} are used to show that the congruence subgroups of the lattices constructed in Section \ref{sec:lattices} give rise to bigraphs which are adj-Ramanujan and satisfy the Sarnak-Xue density hypothesis, and that some of them are (fully) Ramanujan while others are not.
 The results of Sections \ref{sec:bicayley} and \ref{sec:lattices} are used, on the other hand, to give an explicit Cayley or Schreier description of the quotients of the biregular tree by these subgroups.
 Finally, the results of Sections \ref{sec:Spectral-analysis} and \ref{sec:Combinatorics} are used to study the combinatorial properties of these graphs.
-We give now a simplified version of our main Theorem (\ref{thm:main-Eis}) for the Eisentein graphs $X_\EE^{p,q}$.
-The results for the other lattices from Section \ref{sec:lattices} are similar, with the exception that the graphs $X_{\MM}^{p,q}$, $X_{\CC}^{p,q}$ are fully Ramanujan, and so is $X_{\GG}^{p,q}$, assuming a conjecture regarding levels in $A$-packets (Conjecture \ref{conj:level-packet}).
+The structure of the paper, with the internal dependencies between sections is depicted in Figure \ref{fig:flowchart}.